jellydn/quick-code-runner.nvim/README.md

 ## Limitations

-Kindly be aware that quick-code-runner.nvim is presently configured to run only JavaScript (JS), TypeScript (TS), Go and Python at this time.
-Although it might function with other languages, we can't assure full compatibility or offer assistance for problems encountered when employing languages other than JS, TS, Go and Python.
+Currently optimized for JavaScript, TypeScript, Go, and Python.
+May work with other languages, but full compatibility is not guaranteed.

 ## Contributing